 - denoted by the <length> tag

 - Column level Min/Max value defines boundaries for numerical values.
 For DATES, these values supply a range between which values are generated.
 At the column level the granularity is a year.
 At a specific data value level, the granularity is down to the Ms.

 - Null chance denotes the probability of generating a null value.
 From [0-100].
 The higher the number, the more likely the value will be null.

 - Name can either be any text or the actual column name in the Phoenix table.

 - Value List is used in conjunction with LIST data sequences.
 Each entry is a DataValue with a specified value to be used when generating data.

 - If the distribution attribute on the datavalue is set, values will be created according to that probability.

 - When distribution is used, values must add up to 100%.

 - If distribution is not used, values will be randomly picked from the list with equal distribution.

 Scenario can have multiple querySets.
 Consider following example, concurrency of 1-4 means that each query will be executed starting with concurrency level of 1 and reach up to maximum concurrency of 4.
 Per thread, query would be executed to a minimum of 10 times or 10 seconds (whichever comes first).
 QuerySet by defult is executed serially but you can change executionType to PARALLEL so queries are executed concurrently.
-Scenarios are defined in XMLs stored in the resource directory.
+Each Query may have an optional timeoutDuration field that defines the amount of time (in milliseconds) before execution for that Query is cancelled.
+Scenarios are defined in the resource directory in XMLs stored in the resource directory..